Verra Announces New Methodology for the Reduction of Enteric Methane Emissions from Ruminants

 Mootral, a Swiss Agritech company, has developed a new Verified Carbon Standard (VCS) methodology that will reduce such enteric methane emissions.
 This new methodology is based on a detailed understanding of the biochemical processes in the rumen and of methanogens (the microorganisms within the rumen that produce the methane) and relies on natural feed supplements that inhibit methanogenic activity and thus reduce methane emissions.
 These supplements are safe for the animals.

 This methodology provides the equations and parameters for calculating the emission reductions produced through the use of methanogen-inhibiting feed supplements.
-For ease of use it uses emission reduction factors, eliminating the need for direct measurement for monitoring.
-Also, the methodology utilizes an activity method for the demonstration of additionality, which currently is applicable in every country.
+The methodology uses emission reduction factors which eliminates the need for direct measurement for monitoring.
+It also utilizes an activity method for the demonstration of additionality, which currently is applicable in every country.
 You can learn more about this methodology here.

 Mootral is a Swiss Agritech company that develops innovative, scalable and sustainable solutions for the agricultural systems of tomorrow.